 Diagnosis of ALS is difficult, in part because there is no single test that confirms the presence of the disease.
 Moreover, since many neurologic diseases have symptoms that mimic those of ALS, it’s necessary to rule out these other conditions through a clinical examination and a series of diagnostic tests.
 Learn more

-However, Riluzole, an FDA-approved drug has been shown to modestly slow the progression of ALS.
+However, Riluzole, and newly approved Edavaron, two FDA-approved drugs have been shown to modestly slow the progression of ALS.
 In addition, there are several promising clinical trials being conducted worldwide that are yielding important information on how to combat this disease.
+Contact your doctor to learn more about Edavaron.
 Learn more

 You can find more information on ALS at the following sites.